jrkerns/pylinac/docs/source/starshot_docs.rst

 **Allowances**

-* The image can be either inversion
+* The image can be either inversion (radiation is darker or brighter)
 * The image can be any size
 * The image can be DICOM (from EPID) or most image formats (scanned film)

 **Restrictions**

 * The center of the "star" must be in the central 1/3 of the image.
-* If using superimposed images, the images must be the same size.
 * The radiation spokes must extend to both sides of the center.
 I.e. the spokes must not end at the center of the circle.

 **Pre-Analysis**

-* **Check image inversion** -- The image is checked for proper inversion by summing the image along each axis and then finding the point of maximum value.
+* **Check image inversion** -- The image is checked for proper inversion by summing the image along each axis and then effectively finding the point of maximum value.
 If the point is not in the central 1/3 of the image, it is thought to be inverted.
   This check can be skipped but is enabled by default.
 * **Set algorithm starting point** -- Unless the user has manually set the pixel location of the start point, it is automatically found by summing the image along each axis and finding the